Michael A. Michail

 It is usually assumed that enlightened people must be more tolerant of those still in the dark.
 This is true in a sense – tolerance comes out of boredom with arguments and practices people use to preserve their sleeping state.
 And people will try anything to keep from Awakening.
 Just think of what you do when you’re sound asleep and need to urinate, or the alarm clock goes off – your dreams take on all sorts of strange shapes to keep you sleeping just a little longer.
 People like to sleep – not just physically but spiritually as well.
-When someone tries to bring light into the world and finds themselves surrounded by whole armies intent on preserving the darkness it is so much easier just to say OK – you go your way and I’ll go mine.
-This appears to be tolerance – a tolerance laced with pity and sorrow for the state of the world.
+When individuals try to bring Light and Consciousness into the world and find themselves surrounded by a whole army intent on preserving the darkness it is so much easier for them to just say OK – you all go your way and we’ll go ours.
+This is a form of tolerance – a tolerance laced with pity and sorrow for the state of the world.
+It is acceptable but not sustainable.
+Eventually tolerance of darkness will blot out all the Light.

-For every one person who is struggling to remain partially awake in the world there are probably a thousand people intent on putting them back to sleep and keeping everyone else asleep as well.
+For every one person who is struggling to remain partially awake in the world there are probably a thousand-people intent on putting them back to sleep and keeping everyone else asleep as well.
 These people act more out of ignorance and self-deception then evil – though there are clearly certain people who actively choose to lead the assault on enlightenment.
-Sleeping people are easy to control.
-You know exactly where they are and they’re defenses are minimal.
+Sleeping people are easy to control – you know exactly where they are and they’re defenses are minimal.
+Sleeping people do not know true happiness.

 What does this have to do with sugar buying zombies?
 Well, I call anyone who easily succumbs to society’s command to stay asleep a zombie.
 I might tolerate them because they are clearly weak and pathetic creatures – but I don’t respect them.
 I am, however, less tolerant of the agents of “zombification.”
 Whether they understand their actions or are deceived – by themselves or others – I don’t care.
 They are the enemy.
 They must be resisted and if possible put out of commission.